dagster-io/dagster/docs/docs-beta/docs/guides/non-python.md

 ## Step 1: Create a script using Tensorflow in JavaScript

-First, you'll create a JavaScript script that reads in a CSV file and uses Tensorflow to train a sequential model.
+First, you'll create a JavaScript script that reads a CSV file and uses Tensorflow to train a sequential model.

 Create a file named `tensorflow/main.js` with the following contents: